UNINETTSigma2/documentation/jobs/jobscripts.md

 All commands in the job script are performed on the compute-node(s) allocated by the queue system.
 The script also specifies a number of requirements (memory usage, number of CPUs, run-time, etc.), used by the queue system to find one or more suitable machines for your job.

+To see the status of the submitted job, use the command `pending` and for related commands, read the [Managing Jobs](managing_jobs.md)

-For more information about sbatch, visit the *sbatch* documentation at: https://slurm.schedmd.com/sbatch.html
+For more information about *sbatch*, visit the sbatch documentation at: https://slurm.schedmd.com/sbatch.html

 ## sbatch variables